 By: Defred Folts III, Managing Partner, Chief Investment Strategist & Eric Biegeleisen, CFA, Managing Director, Research

-- Although Gold continues to have a positive outlook from low real yields (nominal yields less inflation), should nominal yields rise more quickly than inflation expectations, i.e., a rise in real rates, then gold could suffer a temporary setback.
-The outlook for Commodities remains somewhat negative even as the potential for a global economic slowdown have diminished somewhat in the near term.
+- Although Gold continues to have a positive outlook from low and declining real yields (nominal yields less inflation), a recent shift in investor psychology has slightly reduced its relative attractiveness.
+The outlook for Commodities remains negative as concerns remain elevated regarding a potential global economic slowdown.

 ABOUT 3EDGE ASSET MANAGEMENT

 3EDGE is a multi-asset investment management firm that utilizes a proprietary model to analyze market valuation metrics (long-term), economic forces (medium-term), and investor behavioral factors (short-term) that we believe drive the global capital markets.
 Our team of professionals draws on decades of investment management experience and their research in quantitative methods, including system dynamics, machine learning, artificial intelligence, and multi-player game theory to seek to identify undervalued and overvalued asset classes across the globe that may be poised to enter a period of market outperformance or underperformance.
 While we aim to generate attractive risk-adjusted returns, we also prioritize risk-management in an effort to limit portfolio declines for our clients, particularly during periods of extreme market disruptions.
 Our clients include individuals, family offices, institutional investors, and registered investment advisors.

 CHANGE TO ASSET ALLOCATION ACROSS MAJOR ASSET CLASSES (TRAILING 12 MONTHS)